 9 ways to keep your pets safe this Christmas

-This has been a year like no other and we are all desperately trying to navigate a wonderful Christmas in spite of the pandemic.
-The ultimate reward for our pets who have stood by us this year is to keep them safe.
+These last two years have been like no other and, once again we find ourselves trying to navigate a wonderful Christmas in spite of the pandemic.
+The ultimate reward for our pets who have stood by us is to keep them safe.
 Christmas can present many hazards to our furry friends so we’ve set out 9 ways to keep your pets safe this Christmas.

 1. Real Christmas trees